davidecopp/timetabling_dodm_2023/README.md

 instances: contains the files for the provided problem instances.

+solutions: contains the solution files for the provided problem instances.

 project_report: report describing the reasoning behind the model's formulation and implementation and presenting results.